 Washer Toss Rules and Game Etiquette

-Washers is a game of skill, strikingly similar to horseshoes.
+Washers is a game of skill, strikingly similar to horseshoes or bocce ball.
 It is much more popular though, majorly thanks to its simplicity.
 While scoring a perfect ringer with horseshoes might be a hassle, throwing a washer into the cup is easier for players of all ages.

 This game is also simple to set up and, due to its reduced dimensions, easy to carry.
 So, here is everything you need to know to play washer toss like a pro.